 - 3.3.1 The role of the LGB Safeguarding Governor is to provide support and challenge to the DSL and the leadership of the school on how they manage safeguarding so that the safety and wellbeing of the children can continuously improve.
-The role includes: - understanding the requirements of the Governance Handbook and Keeping Children Safe in Education 2022 - supporting and challenging the DSL on the standards of safeguarding at the school - confirming that consistent and compliant safeguarding practice takes place across the school - updating the Local Governing Body and Board of Directors about the standard of safeguarding in the school - 3.3.2 The DSL and the LGB Safeguarding Governor meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices in the school.
+The role includes: - 3.3.2 understanding the requirements of the Governance Handbook and Keeping children safe in education 2023 - 3.3.3 supporting and challenging the DSL on the standards of safeguarding at the school - 3.3.4 verifying that consistent and compliant safeguarding practice takes place across the school and the school has appropriate filtering and monitoring systems in place and their effectiveness reviewed.

+- 3.3.5 Supporting the DSL with an annual review of our approach to online safety, and an annual risk assessment that considers and reflects the risks faced by our school community. - 3.3.6 informing the Local Governing Body about the standard of safeguarding in the school - 3.3.7 The DSL and the LGB Safeguarding Governor meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices in the school.